 Sorting Through the Belongings of a Loved One

-Losing a loved one can be difficult for many reasons.
-Decisions need to be made, there are timelines to adhere to and adjusting to life without that person can be a challenge all in its own.
-Once everything settles, the items they have left behind remain; so how do you tackle the project of sorting their items before moving forward?
+Losing a loved one is never easy.
+Decisions need to be made, there are timelines to stick to, and adjusting to life without that person can be a challenge all in its own.
+As time goes on, the detail most overlooked is what to do with an estate filled with items that need to be taken care of.
+How do you tackle the project of sorting those items before moving forward?

-We have compiled a few tips that are sure to help you along the way.
-Some from our own experience and some from the experts.
+We have compiled a few tips from our experience both personally and professionally in the industry that are sure to help you along the way.

 Before getting started: